abeylot/geodataserver/docs/specifications.md

 ## In this case geobox is much bigger than my item

-if our item was right in the middle og the map, he would fit only in the biggest geobox because the most left bit of z min and z max would be different, even if the size of the item is small.
+if our item was right in the middle of the map, he would fit only in the biggest geobox because the most left bit of z min and z max would be different, even if the size of the item is small.

 geobox : { z = 0b 1**000000 00000000 00000000 000000000 000000000 00000000 000000000 00000000**, masklength = 63 }